 How To Get Rid of Fruit Flies Quickly

-How To Get Rid of Fruit flies in 5 Minutes - with Household Ingredients
+How To Get Rid of Fruit flies - Using Household Ingredients

 Not only are fruit flies a nuisance in the kitchen, but they are also attracted to and will spread bacteria.
-Fortunately, there are a few simple ways to get rid of fruit flies, with the best method for you depending on the severity of your infestation.
+Fortunately, there are a few simple ways to get rid of fruit flies, and the best method for you depends on the severity of your infestation.

-Note: The Fruit flies we know are not actually wild fruit flies – found in Australia and South Africa.
+Note: The Fruit flies we know are not wild fruit flies, which are found in Australia and South Africa.
 The fruit flies found in the U.S. are identified as a fly species called “Drosophila Melanogaster” (that’s a mouthful :).

 Either way, these flies “Are attracted to Fruit” as a source of bacteria and a breeding ground to lay eggs.
 I know – Gross!
 And all the more reason to Kill Fruit Flies Quickly!